|

 In fact, I think he planned his entire career around putting forth and publishing absurd and retarded ideas, once after another.
 Stop buying his works of fiction and ignore him and force him to get a real job.
 Then, after he has walked a mile in our shoes, lets see him spew forth his pack of lies, half truths, and other hair brained ideas.

-In 2004 Carr published his first book Does IT Matter Information Technology and the Corrosion of Competitive Advantage Nicholas G. Carr Books It contains seven chapters:
+In 2004 (just a year from the article) Carr published his first book Does IT Matter Information Technology and the Corrosion of Competitive Advantage Nicholas G. Carr Books It contains seven chapters:

 The first two chapters are historical overview promotes Carr's false analogies between IT and electrical utilities and as such does not have any value to informed reader.